 - 5. This stage is aimed at addressing straightforward concerns swiftly and locally rather than escalating them into formal complaints.
 This stage could include face-to-face discussion with you or asking an appropriate member of staff, or mediator/conciliator to deal with the matter. - 6.
 If you wish to raise a complaint, or undertake mediation, you should do so within Twenty (20) working days from the date of the incident/s.
 This will provide us with an opportunity to attempt to resolve the issue/s as efficiently and as amicably as possible.
 You can present your complaint to the following people: - 6.1.
-If your complaint concerns an academic matter: your Academic Adviser, Personal Tutor, Supervisor, Programme Director or Head of your Academic Department, or; - For the avoidance of doubt, those undertaking any investigation and decision making into any complaint made by LSE Summer School Programme students will take into consideration the short length of the LSE Summer School and seek to ensure that where possible, complaints are addressed and completed within the duration of the Programme. - 6.2.
-If your complaint concerns a non-academic matter: the School Senior Advocate for Students the Head of Student Services, the person with whom you have been dealing, their line manager or the Service Leader of the relevant Division. - 7.
+If your complaint concerns an academic matter: your Academic Adviser, Personal Tutor, Supervisor, Programme Director or Head of your Academic Department, or; - 6.2.
+If your complaint concerns a non-academic matter: the Deputy Head of Student Services (Advice and Policy), the person with whom you have been dealing, their line manager or the Service Leader of the relevant Division. - 7.
 Unless there is good reason for not attempting an early resolution, we will not normally investigate issues as a formal complaint without the early resolution stage being followed.